- President of Planned Parenthood

-Over the years, Richards has made financial contributions to the political campaigns of several Democrats, most notably Howard Dean and John Kerry.
-She directs her support to candidates she believes will advance the cause of “economic justice,” which she defines as the effort to “reduce the gap between rich people and poor people in this country.”
+Over the years, Richards has made financial contributions to the political campaigns of numerous Democrats, including Tammy Baldwin, Sherrod Brown, Howard Dean, Rosa DeLauro, Donna Edwards, John Kerry, and Barack Obama.
+She also has donated money to such organizations as America Coming Together, the Democratic Congressional Campaign Committee, EMILY's List, Planned Parenthood, and the Progressive Majority.
+Richards strives to direct her support toward individuals and organizations that she believes will advance the cause of “economic justice,” which she defines as the effort to “reduce the gap between rich people and poor people in this country.